-A summary of the specific research that has informed this strategy is in appendix I. We also:
+A summary of the specific research that has informed this strategy is in appendix I.

+We also:

-- understand the satisfaction of customers on Priority Services and drive continuous improvement through a combination of day-to-day tailored feedback surveys and detailed customer journey mapping, adopting different customer personas.
-See case study on page 52.
+- understand the satisfaction of customers on Priority Services, and drive continuous improvement through a combination of day-to-day tailored feedback surveys and detailed customer journey mapping, adopting different customer personas.
+See case study on page 54.
 We were delighted to have been quoted as best practice by CCW and Ofwat for this element of our complaints action plan - look at the differences in the likelihood to complain or escalate a complaint between customers on Priority Services and others

-- regularly seek the views of our expert Vulnerability Advisory Panel and more than 300 partners to continuously improve our offering for customers on Priority Services or in financial difficulty (see more information on our partners on pages 38 to 41). - continue to comply with the British Standard for Inclusive Service Provision (BS18477).
-It has been one of our performance commitments since 2015 - retained the Customer Service Excellence (CSE) quality mark since 1996 - regularly provide customer complaint satisfaction data to CCW, the consumer watchdog, so they can track our progress.
+- regularly seek the views of our expert Vulnerability Advisory Panel and more than 300 partners to continuously improve our offering for customers on Priority Services or in financial difficulty (see more information on our partners on pages 46-49). - continue to comply with the British Standard for Inclusive Service Provision (BS18477).
+It has been one of our performance commitments since 2015 - regularly provide customer complaint satisfaction data to CCW, the consumer watchdog, so they can track our progress.